wvallen/aggregatedfolds_live/src/posts/251129-crystallization-avoidance.md

 **_(stay chaotic)_**
 *on interfaces, crystallization, and tiny cold feet*

 The snow arrived early in the morning and kept falling for hours.
 It softened the contours of w.oodland and turned everything into a slow conversation between water and temperature.
 Four white-crowned sparrows wandered toward the ridge of loose snow where I had scattered chicken feed.
 Their feet pressed straight into the cold surface as if it were nothing more than another texture.
-I watched them through the glass slidingdoor while the kettle warmed on the stove.
+I watched them through the sliding glassdoor while the kettle warmed on the stove.

 <figure>
   <img src="/images/251130-crystallization-avoidance.jpeg" alt="Four birds on a snowy ridge at w.oodland">